IIIIIGODIIIII/Advanced_KeyLogger/README.md

 ## Usage
 1. Simply execute all cells of the KeyLogger.ipynb file.
 2. The keylogger will start capturing keystrokes, system information, clipboard contents, audio recordings, and screenshots.
 It will send the captured data to the specified email address after the specified time interval.
+3. To open the encrypted files simplpy run Decrypt_File.py.

+## Code Explanation
+1. Email Sending Function:
+The send_email function sends the captured data as an email attachment to the specified email address.

+2. Computer Information Function:
+The computer_information function captures and logs information about the system, such as the processor, system, machine, hostname, and IP addresses.

+3. Clipboard Capture Function:
+The copy_clipboard function captures and logs the current contents of the clipboard.

+4. Microphone Recording Function:
+The microphone function records audio for a specified duration and saves it to a file.

+5. Screenshot Capture Function:
+The screenshot function captures and saves a screenshot.

+6. Keylogger:
+The keylogger captures keystrokes and logs them into a file.
+It stops recording when the 'ESC' key is pressed or after a specified time interval.

+7. Encryption:
+The captured files are encrypted using the Fernet encryption method before being sent via email.

+8. File Cleanup:
+The captured files are deleted after they have been sent via email.

+## Disclaimer
+This project is for educational purposes only.
+Use it responsibly and ensure you have permission to monitor and capture data on any system you deploy it on.
+Unauthorized use of this software may violate privacy and legal regulations.